 Print support has been added to the schedule control with two available options: print the complete schedule or print specific appointments.

-Export support has been added to schedule control through which the appointments in the schedule control can be exported in an .ics format file.
+Export support has been added to the schedule control.
+The appointments in the schedule control can be exported in an .ics format file.

 ICS files generated from any calendars like Outlook, Google, and so on, can be easily imported into the schedule control.